-A degree in First Nations and Indigenous Studies (FNIS) prepares students for careers and advanced study in which collaboration with Indigenous communities plays an important role.
+A degree in First Nations and Indigenous Studies (FNIS) prepare students for careers and advanced study in which collaboration with Indigenous communities plays an important role.
 In the Program, students learn about Indigenous history, arts and culture, systems of knowledge, political theory and activism, and strategize approaches to contemporary issues.

 FNIS works to develop critical perspectives, theoretical frameworks, and practical skills that will support work and research with communities and Aboriginal organizations.